-Today, many manufacturers consider setting up a B2B eCommerce website to be a vital part of the digital transformation process.
+Today, many manufacturers consider setting up a B2B eCommerce website to be a vital part of the digital transformation process, and so B2B eCommerce web development has quickly become a hot topic.
 In the last B2B article, we mentioned that 78% of B2B multinationals engage in online sales, and most of the remainder that have yet to dip their toes into digital eCommerce are now planning to start B2B eCommerce development in 2019.

 It is important when developing B2B eCommerce to become intimately familiar with the shopping habits and expectations of online users, and optimize the user experience to their liking.
 Users need to be able to find the products and information they are looking for quickly and easily, or they will turn to a competitor that enables them to do so.
 A complete suite of B2B functions and intelligent, prominent display of the most relevant products can reduce the amount of phone and email correspondence, reduce complaints and returns, and so reduce total operating costs.

 In this article, we analyze the key functions that B2B platforms must get to grips with when developing their B2B eCommerce business.
 These are mostly closely tied to both user experience and customer conversion.

 62% of B2B users expect enhanced, fully featured search capabilities.
 If they can’t find what they’re looking for within two minutes, they are liable to give up or turn to a competing platform.
 Therefore, optimizing the website directory structure from both a design and technological perspective, increasing the discoverability and searchability of website products, is essential.
 For examples on how to optimize website structure, you can look at the work we at TMO Group did for electronic parts brand TME.

 Users should be able to build their own organizational structures and assign permissions to different members.
 For example, enabling users to set up a structure where commissioners select products, and a manager approves and makes the final purchase.